 Police Administration - Chief Paul Southard

 The Brighton Police Administration consists of the Chief of Police, Assistant to the Chief, five Commanders, and two administrative assistants.

-Patrol Division - Commander Matthew Domenico, Commander Doug Imfeld
+Patrol Division - Acting Commander Monce Portillo, Acting Commander Nick Struck

 The Patrol Division is responsible for the enforcement functions of the department.
 It is broken down into three primary sections, which are separated into specific work units.
 The three sections are: Watch I (Dayshift Patrol); Watch II and III (Afternoon and Evening Patrol); This division provides all the uniformed patrol officers who patrol the city and respond to calls for service.
 The Community Services Unit and School Resource Officers also work out of this division.

 Investigations Division - Commander Frank Acosta

 Investigations (Detectives), Property and Evidence, Victim Services.
 The detectives investigate unsolved crimes and file felony charges with the District Attorney's Office.
 Property and Evidence manages all of the evidence booked in by officers and detectives and provides crime scene processing technology and assistance.
 Victim Services, Coordinated by Kimberly Messina, provides information and support to victims of crime.